mattjnewberry/dream-stays/TUTORIAL.md

 2. Now let's add this to our site underneath our location title.
 Try making the slogan italic and bold so it stands out.

-    Add the following to your html under the title.
+    Add the following to your html under the header section.
 Play around with placing it on different areas of the page

     ```
-    <p className=app-slogan>my slogan</p>`
+    <p class=app-slogan>my slogan</p>
     ```

     Then we want to style this element, so add the following to the css

     ```
+    .app-slogan {
+        font-size: 30px;
+        font-weight: bold;
-    .location-slogan{font-weight: bold; font-style: italic;}
+        font-style: italic;
+    }
     ```

 3. The travel agent has asked that the slogan stands out on the page, and to do this he wants to change the color.